Subscription Modal Banner

 Rewards: Citi Rewards Card | HSBC Revolution Card | UOB Lady's Card | UOB Lady's Solitaire Card | OCBC Titanium Rewards Card | DBS Woman's World Card | Standard Chartered Rewards+ Card

-When it comes to credits cards, your spending habits and personal preferences take the front seat.
-Whether you enjoy travelling in style, or if you simply want cash in your pocket, there’s a card for you.
-Here’s a look at the 3 main types of credit cards and the promotions available.
+When it comes to credit cards, your spending habits and personal preferences take the front seat.
+Whether you enjoy travelling in style, or if simply want cash in your pocket, there’s a card for you.
+Here’s a look at the three main types of credit cards and the promotions available.

 Type of credit card Pros Cons